open-resources/dash_curriculum/tutorial/part5/chapter15.md

-# chapter 15: Advanced Features of Multi-page Apps
+# Chapter 15: Advanced Features of Multi-page Apps

 ## What you will learn
 In this chapter we will build a more advanced multi page App, starting from the framework introduced in the previous chapter.
 We'll learn how to: